Working at Amsterdam UMC

 • The salary depends on your education and experience.
 Employment conditions are in accordance with the Collective Agreement for University Medical Centers (CAO-UMC).
 See all other employment conditions on the website.

-• Classification in salary scale 10 (postdoc): €3.493 to €5.504, or salary scale 11 (assistant professor): €4.678 to €6.402 gross per month.
+• Classification in salary scale 10 (postdoc): € 3.493 to € 5.504, or salary scale 11 (assistant professor): € 4.678 to € 6.402 gross per month.
 The salary is exclusive of any irregular hours allowances, holiday pay, and end-of-year bonus.
 In addition to a good basic salary, we offer 8.3% end-of-year bonus.
 Calculate your net salary here.
+From July 1st, 2025, there will be a salary increase of 3%.
+Check out this article for more information on the improved employment conditions.

 • Vacation hours: 190,4 per year for fulltime and possibility to save additional hours.